JC01111/Pacman-AI-Projects/Search/README.md

 I implemented __A* graph search__ in the empty function `aStarSearch` in `search.py`.
 A* takes a heuristic function as an argument.
 Heuristics take two arguments: a state in the search problem (the main argument), and the problem itself (for reference information).
 The `nullHeuristic` heuristic function in `search.py` is a trivial example.

-You can test your A* implementation on the original problem of finding a path through a maze to a fixed position using the Manhattan distance heuristic (implemented already as `manhattanHeuristic` in `searchAgents.py`).
+We can test the A* implementation on the original problem of finding a path through a maze to a fixed position using the Manhattan distance heuristic (implemented already as `manhattanHeuristic` in `searchAgents.py`).

 ```python
 python pacman.py -l bigMaze -z .5 -p SearchAgent -a fn=astar,heuristic=manhattanHeuristic